samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 If you encounter issues with formatting or linting:

-1. Check the editor log file for error messages (Use the command palette: `tehanu: open log`)
+1. Check the editor log file for error messages (Use the command palette: `gram: open log`)
 2. Ensure external tools (formatters, linters) are correctly installed and in your PATH.
-3. Verify configurations in both Tehanu settings and language-specific config files (e.g., `.eslintrc`, `.prettierrc`)
+3. Verify configurations in both Gram settings and language-specific config files (e.g., `.eslintrc`, `.prettierrc`)

 ## Syntax Highlighting and Themes

 ### Customizing Syntax Highlighting

-Tehanu uses Tree-sitter grammars for syntax highlighting.
+Gram uses Tree-sitter grammars for syntax highlighting.
 Override the default highlighting using the `theme_overrides` setting.

 This example makes comments italic and changes the color of strings: